harness/developer-hub/docs/continuous-integration/get-started/key-concepts.md

 ## Tests

-In a CI pipeline, you can use **Run** and **Run Tests** steps to [run tests with Harness CI](../use-ci/run-tests/run-tests-in-ci.md), such as integration tests, functional tests, and unit tests.
+In a CI pipeline, you can use **Run** and **Test** steps to [run tests with Harness CI](../use-ci/run-tests/run-tests-in-ci.md), such as integration tests, functional tests, and unit tests.

 ### Test Intelligence

-Test Intelligence speeds up your test cycles by running only the unit tests required to confirm the quality of the code changes that triggered a build.
+[Test Intelligence](../use-ci/run-tests/ti-overview.md) speeds up your test cycles by running only the unit tests required to confirm the quality of the code changes that triggered a build.
 You can easily see the code changes and gaps in your unit test plan.
 Test Intelligence also identifies negative trends and provides actionable insights to improve quality.
-You must use the **Run Tests** step to [enable Test Intelligence](../use-ci/run-tests/test-intelligence/set-up-test-intelligence).
-For more information, go to [Test Intelligence overview](../use-ci/run-tests/test-intelligence/set-up-test-intelligence).

 ## Plugins